 To register for the latest of these webinars, as well as for additional information about the presenters, click here.

 Information and Communication Accessibility Webcasts

 Interested in learning how to make electronic communication accessible?
 The Association of Assistive Technology Act Programs (ATAP) has and ICT Accessibility Training Portal featuring both live training webinars and archived training webinar videos.
 Click here to get to get to the webinar page.
 From there you will be able to get to both the webcasts and to newsletter.

 For links to specific webinar topics, see below:

 *When you register for a webinar, you will receive a separate email with connection and login instructions.

-We update our listings frequently.
-Please check back.
+Check back.
+We update our listing frequently.